vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 If it's particularly important to know what fraction of work is pre-planned versus spontaneous, the stuff added later can be put in a separate section for spontaneous tasks.
-I've tried this in the past, back when getting that sense was important to me.
+I've tried this in the past, back when getting a sense of the level of pre-planned versus spontaneous in the task mix was important to me.
 However, I nowadays organize my checklist by topic instead.

 ### Should boxes be checked if the whole task as intended wasn't completed, but part of it was?